Pet Care on a Budget

 If you are struggling to pay for your pet

--Reach out to friends or family for help
+• Reach out to friends or family for help

--Speak to your vet about available assistance
+• Speak to your vet about available assistance

--Reach out to your local rescue
+• Reach out to your local rescue

 How has CDCH been affected by the last couple of years?

-But, the amount of donations is down by 31% and the costs of running the centre are increasing.
+Last year in 2024, CDCH rescued 321 animals in need, but the amount of donations is down by 31% and the costs of running the centre are increasing.

 We also regularly donate food we can’t use to the Stroud Food Bank.